The Dao Prize

 The Dao Prize, funded by the Dao Feng and Angela Foundation and launched in conjunction with Young America’s Foundation’s National Journalism Center (NJC), is an annual award founded to recognize excellence in investigative journalism.
 Dao Prize-winning journalism stands out for accuracy and courage.

-In 2023, the Dao Feng and Angela Foundation partnered with Young America’s Foundation’s prestigious National Journalism Center to honor truth-seeking journalists.
 As trust in media hovers near record lows, DAF and NJC believe it is essential to celebrate reporters advancing the public interest through robust investigative work.
 Too often, the media establishment celebrates work that protects power rather than challenging it.
 The Dao Prize will honor truth above all else.

 Dao Feng He and Angela He started Dao Feng and Angela Foundation with a passion for freedom.
 As immigrants from China, Dao Feng and Angela know firsthand the importance of a free press and hope to revive the American media’s spirit of curiosity, skepticism, and vigor.
 Dao Feng observed that in the United States, investigative journalists face increasing constraints around political correctness, and because of this, are discouraged from tackling certain investigations and reporting the truth.
 This caused him to think of a way in which a group could come alongside his foundation to award the bravery so needed in today’s journalism landscape.